 For the lemon cheesecake:

-- Prepare a crumb base mixing crumbs with the brown butter until it resembles wet sand.
+- Prepare a crumb base mixing 2 cups ground graham crackers with ½ cup unsalted butter, melted (plain or browned), until it resembles wet sand.

-- Line a 9x13-inch (23x33cm) pan with 2-inch sides with aluminum foil, letting it hang over the two long sides (the short sides won’t have foil).
+- Line a 9x13-inch (23x33cm) pan with 2-inch sides with aluminum foil or parchment paper, letting it hang over the two long sides (the short sides won't have foil).
 Pat the crumb mixture evenly over the bottom.
 Refrigerate while making the filling.

-- Beat the cold cream in a medium bowl until medium peaks form when the beaters are lifted.
-The tip will fall slightly and the cream will have some consistency but not be completely firm.
+- Beat 2 cups whipping heavy or heavy cream, cold, in a medium bowl until medium-firm peaks form when the beaters are lifted.
+The tip will fall slightly, and the cream will have consistency but not be completely firm.

-- Stir in the condensed milk, lemon zest, and vanilla, and mix well.
+- Stir in 1 can sweetened condensed milk, 2 teaspoons lemon zest, and ½ teaspoon vanilla extract, and mix well.

-- Pour the cheesecake mixture over the prepared base.
+- Pour the cheesecake mixture over the crumb crust in the prepared pan.

-- Add dollops of passionfruit curd all over the batter, using about 1 ½ cups of the curd mixture.
+- Add dollops of 1 cup passionfruit curd all over the batter.
 With a smooth-bladed knife, swirl it lightly.
+You might not use all of the curd.

 - Refrigerate for 2 hours, or until it's firm enough to cut.
 Or freeze it, well covered in plastic wrap first, and then aluminum foil.